1 small stock dice

 A small piece of ginger

-Cut the pork as skinny as possible.
+Cut the beef as skinny as possible.
 It is generally as thin as 3mm.
 The Mai Kilishis have the sharpest knife inside the international.
 Their capacity to reduce a huge blanket of beef so thinly is a ability that can not be rivalled.

 Where I live, the butchers have an equipment for cutting beef into very skinny fillets.
-Unfortunately, they can not get a large blanket of pork so I manipulate the small pieces the size of my palm.
+Unfortunately, they can not get a large blanket of beef so I manipulate the small pieces the size of my palm.

 You can purchase the suya spice (suya pepper) in African food stores, you could additionally make yours.
 Visit How to make Nigerian Suya Spice for details.

 By 3 cloves of garlic I suggest 3 small portions of garlic you get while you split a bulb of garlic.

 Cloves is a spice that gives the Kilishi a unique flavour.

 I used fresh ginger however you could use dry floor ones as an alternative.

 You only need a small amount of salt.
 You may not even want it in case you do not eat a number of salt.
 Be careful when adding salt else the Kilishi may be over-pro whilst finished.